 12: Documentation

 The final draft of the project plan is documented.
 It could be saved on paper or digitally.
 This document should be necessarily documented.
+Comprehensive project documentation should also include stakeholder analysis to identify key stakeholders, manage expectations, and facilitate effective communication throughout the project.
 The project planning document is useful when the project execution and is often referred to when the project implementation is done.
+Documentation standards are often guided by established project management body frameworks, such as the PMBOK Guide, to ensure all essential components are included.

 The Bottom Line